Birla Institute of Technology and Science, Pilani – Dubai Campus: Events and activities

-Apart from these festivals, academic departments and student clubs organize various technical, non-technical and cultural events and competitions like Technofest, Ethnic day, Spectrum, and ARTEX (Art Exhibition) throughout the semester.
+Apart from these festivals, academic departments and student clubs organize technical, non-technical and cultural events and competitions like Technofest (rebranded to BTF), Ethnic day, Spectrum, and ARTEX (Art Exhibition) throughout the semester.
 Each academic year at BPDC begins with a cultural event for freshmen known as 'icebreakers', which is held after the orientation.

+In 2023, BPDC launched its student pico-satellite program known as MAHASAT under the direction of Mylswamy Annadurai, former Director of the U R Rao Satellite Centre, Indian Space Research Organisation.
+As the first step of this program, the students tested five Pico Satellites using a Drone Satellite Launch Vehicle (DSLV) at Sanad Academy, Dubai.

 BPDC Unplugged - Radio Station

 BPDC unplugged is campus radio station (CRS) of BITS Pilani, Dubai.
 It is an in-house radio that generally broadcasts various events around the campus and conducts podcasts on regular basis.
+As of 2025, this radio station is offline and is considered to be defunct.